-(1) The Company is obligated to make a grant of 200,000 stock options to a non-executive employee, subject to shareholder approval of the Amended Plan, pursuant to the individual's offer letter.
-The grant value cannot be determined at this time because the grant has not yet occurred.
-Subject to this contractual commitment, the benefits or amounts to be received by or allocated to participants and the number of shares to be granted under the Amended Plan cannot be determined at this time because the amount and form of grants to be made to any eligible participant in any year is determined at the discretion of the Committee and the Committee has not determined future awards or who might receive them.
-No nominee for election as a director, no associate of any executive officer, director or nominee, and no other person who received or is to receive five percent of the options or rights under the Amended Plan will receive any options or rights that are determinable at this time.
+(1) Except as set forth in this table, the benefits or amounts to be received by or allocated to participants and the number of shares to be granted under the Plan that are subject to approval of the First Amendment to the Plan cannot be determined at this time because the amount and form of grants to be made to any eligible participant in any year is determined at the discretion of the Committee and the Committee has not determined future awards or who might receive them.
+Except as set forth in this table, no nominee for election as a director, no associate of any executive officer, director or nominee, and no other person who received or is to receive five percent of the options or rights under the Plan will receive any options or rights that are determinable at this time and subject to the approval of the First Amendment to the Plan.